 When considering how to store your hot tub for the summer, you should think about moving blankets.
 Not only will moving blankets protect your hot tub during a move, but they will also protect it in storage.
 Dust, dirt, and debris won’t be a problem, and if anything falls, it won’t damage the tub’s acrylic.
 You can leave the blankets on the entire time it’s in storage, no problem.

-#6: Climate-Controlled Storage Isn’t Really Necessary
+#6: Temperature-Controlled Storage Isn’t Really Necessary

 #7: How To Store an Inflatable Hot Tub